ramblingpirate/Stanbot-5000/README.md

 Stanbot-5000
 ============
-Code repo for the late, great Stanbot-5000.
-Putter of words onto random images.
+Code repo for the latest and greatest Stanbot-5000.
+The source of all his knowledge and power.
+Stanbot: Putter of words onto random images.

 FAQ